 - Optional: 1 tablespoon Cholula or Chipolte Cholula

-- Put half of the black beans in a chopper or food processor.
-Process them until they become more of a paste.
+- Put ¾ of the black beans in a chopper or food processor.
+Process them until they become well mashed.

 - In a bowl combine all of the beans (both the processed and the whole beans), cilantro, onion, red pepper, garlic, panko, cayenne, cumin, oregano and optional Cholula.
 Stir mixture well.
 Add salt and pepper.
 Check spices now before you add the egg.

 - Whisk the egg in a separate bowl.
 Add the egg to the black bean mixture in the big bowl and combine well.

 - Divide the mixture in 4.
 Use your hands to form 4 balls out of the mixture and then flatten into a patty.
 They should be about a ½ inch thick.
 Place the burgers on a cookie sheet and put in fridge.
 Allow burgers to chill for approximately 30 minutes if you can.
 This helps them stay together.

 - Make Guacamole!
 Dice avocados.
 Add all other guacamole ingredients in another bowl and combine.
 Place in fridge to chill.